-Impact 1: Reduction in Access to, or Exclusion from Established Fishing Grounds within the Caledonia OWF
+Impact 1: Reduction in Access to, or Exclusion from Established Fishing Grounds within the Caledonia North Site

-- 8.7.1.1 During the construction and decommissioning phases of the Proposed Development (Offshore) commercial fisheries will be prevented from fishing where construction/decommissioning activities are taking place, plus up to 500m safety zones around infrastructure under construction and/or up to 500m safe passing distance for mobile installation vessels. - 8.7.1.2 The total construction duration for the turbines will be six years assuming Caledonia North and Caledonia South are constructed sequentially in two phases, plus a gap of up to five years between phases. - 8.7.1.3 The total area of Caledonia OWF is 423m (including the Caledonia North Site: 218.5km; and the Caledonia South Site: 204.5km of which 114.33km contains floating foundations).
-It is assumed that vessels will not enter the entirety of the floating section of the Caledonia South Site during construction.
-It is assumed that a number/range of construction activities may be undertaken simultaneously across the Caledonia OWF. - 8.7.1.4 Based on the existing sites constructed by the Applicant, particularly Moray East and Moray West OWFs, it is the experience of the Applicant that construction of WTGs occurs in a phased approach.
+- 8.7.1.1 During the construction and decommissioning phases of Caledonia North commercial fisheries will be prevented from fishing where construction/ decommissioning activities are taking place, plus up to 500m safety zones around infrastructure under construction and/or up to 500m safe passing distance for mobile installation vessels. - 8.7.1.2 The total construction duration for Caledonia North will be three years.
+The total area of the Caledonia North Site is 218.5km2.
+It is assumed that a number/range of construction activities may be undertaken simultaneously across the Caledonia North Site. - 8.7.1.3 In the scenarios that 500m safety zones and or safe passing distances are deployed simultaneously around all WTGs (77) and OSPs (2), then up to 31% of the Caledonia North Site will be inaccessible to fishing at any one time.
+This does not include areas of cable protection.
+This assumes construction vessels on site (up to 25) are within the WTG/OSP safety zones. - 8.7.1.4 Based on the existing sites constructed by the Applicant, particularly Moray East and Moray West OWFs, it is the experience of the Applicant that construction of WTGs occurs in a phased approach.
 This is related to the availability of infrastructure and construction vessels, as well as other factors.
 During the phased construction of Moray East and Moray West OWFs, fishing activity by scallop dredgers and squid demersal otter trawl were evidenced within the areas of the arrays that were not under construction.
 The Applicant provided regular and routine updates to the fishing industry on the nature, duration and timing of construction activities.
 This promoted co-existence during the construction phase.
-This approach is expected to be emulated throughout the construction of the Proposed Development (Offshore).
+This approach is expected to be emulated throughout the construction of Caledonia North.

-8.7.1.5 The demersal otter trawl, demersal seine, dredge, potting and line fishing fleets specifically target the local study area from local ports (notably 75% of the landed value from the local study area is landed into local ports), specifically Fraserburgh, Buckie and Macduff.
-While these fishing fleets may have access to alternative fishing grounds outside the local study area, they are expected to have a higher dependence on local grounds due to fuel cost, operating distances and weather constraints.
+8.7.1.5 The demersal otter trawl, demersal seine, dredge, potting and line fishing fleets specifically target the local study area from local ports (notably, 75% of the landed value from the local study area is landed into local ports), specifically Fraserburgh, Buckie and Macduff.
+While these fishing fleets may have access to alternative fishing grounds outside the local study area, are expected to have a higher dependence on local grounds due to fuel cost, operating distances and weather constraints.
 The demersal otter trawl, demersal seine, dredge, potting and line fishing fleets are considered to have moderate levels of alternative fishing grounds; are deemed to be of medium vulnerability, medium recoverability and medium value.
 The sensitivity of these receptors is therefore, considered to be medium.

-8.7.1.6 The pelagic mobile fleet actively targets a wide range of grounds on a seasonal basis and is not specifically focused across the Proposed Development (Offshore).
+8.7.1.6 The pelagic mobile fleet actively targets a wide range of grounds on a seasonal basis and is not specifically focused across Caledonia North.
 All pelagic gear fleets are considered to have an extensive operational range, be highly adaptive and resilient to change.
 The sensitivity of these receptors is therefore considered to be low.